-Graph 4Change of Written Premium 2022 Q1-Q2 vs 2023 Q1-Q2 - (data in million HUF)
+Graph 4Change of Written Premium 2022 Q1-Q4 vs 2023 Q1-Q4 - (data in million HUF)

-We managed to achieve growth in each insurance group according to evaluation methodology: altogether our premium increased by 43 percent within one year (the Life Insurer increased its premiums by 24%, EMABIT by 145%).
-There are basically two reasons behind this growth:
+We managed to achieve growth in each insurance group according to evaluation methodology: altogether our premium increased by 35 percent within one year (the Life Insurer increased its premiums by 16%, EMABIT by 142%).
+Following reasons lie behind this growth:

-- i. the portfolios of both the life insurance segment and the non-life insurance segment assessed with the GMM method - with an increase of 186% and 1,858% respectively - are credit insurance policies taken over from BNP Paribas Cardif insurers which are currently processed by our Company; - ii. the short-term contracts of our non-life insurance segment - i.e. corporate property insurance and fleet casco - are showing an increase of almost almost HUF 2 billion.
+- i. the portfolios of both the life insurance segment and the non-life insurance segment assessed with the GMM method - with an increase of 193% and 827% - are credit insurance policies taken over from BNP Paribas Cardif insurers which are currently processed by our Company; - ii. the short-term contracts of our non-life insurance segment i.e. corporate property insurance and fleet casco are showing an increase of more than HUF 3 billion - iii.single-premium unit-linked life insurance (UL), by nearly HUF 2 billion iv. risk life insurance increased by HUF 1.3 billion